nealsid/elclang/README.md

 $ /Applications/Emacs.app/Contents/MacOS/Emacs -nw -q -execute "(module-load \"elclang.dylib\")"
 ```

-I suggest starting a new Emacs because there is no way to unload modules currently.
+I suggest starting a new Emacs because there is no way to unload modules currently (also, it really isn't useful right now).
 Once inside Emacs, you can do something like `M-: (elclang-initialize-build-tree "some build tree with compile_commands.json")`.